aabbtree77/miniguestlog/README.md

 - set up the postinstall script in package.json to download and untar a free version of DB (into 64MB).

-Make sure to set `.gitignore` not to commit any DB files on github as it imposes the limit of 100MB and GeoLite2 may exceed that.
+Make sure to set `.gitignore` not to commit .env and any DB files on github as it imposes the limit of 100MB and GeoLite2 may exceed that.
+Moreover, the DB files may contain the generated key.

 Removing a large file from an erroneous commit (exceeding limits) is doable, but also a hassle.
-Downloading the file automatically as in this code to render.com is perfectly fine.
+Downloading on render.com with scripts is perfectly fine.

 Make sure to inform ChatGPT about the latest changes of the [MaxMind API.](https://dev.maxmind.com/) The path to GeoLite2-City and the code API.

-Once the setup works, it is amazing what even the free constantly updated version of the DB does.
-The code no longer confuses Vilnius with Kaunas, the two Lithuanian cities 100km apart.
+Once the setup is finished, the code no longer confuses Vilnius with Kaunas, the two Lithuanian cities 100km apart.

 GeoLite2 gets automatically
 updated/downloaded every time the code is git pushed to render.com, via